SensorDots/MappyDotFirmware/README.md

    - MD_FW_V1.1 (29/10/2017) - Added IDLE sleep to save ~2-5mA and some small bug fixes.

 ## Features Not Currently Implemented
+   - Recover previous I2C address after reset if address initialisation failed (also don't store new value if not changed in EEPROM).
+   - Watchdog timer.
    - I2C Passthrough Mode.
    - MappyDot Mode.
    - Inter-device crosstalk grouping.
 Will allow you to assign groups to devices to prevent crosstalk.